-There is no activity around death with dignity in Nebraska in 2019 thus far.
+There is no activity around death with dignity in Nebraska in the current legislative session.

 Nebraska State Senator Ernie Chambers (I-North Omaha) renewed his effort to pass an assisted dying bill by introducing LB 450, Patient Choice at End of Life Act, on January 17, 2017.
 A hearing was announced for March 15.